01 — Foundation

 Proper balance is achieved when the center of gravity is positioned slightly in front of the heels.
 It is advisable to avoid an upright posture; instead, maintaining a low and engaged stance allows for better control and adaptability to varying terrain conditions.

-Mastering basic balance is essential for skiing; however, even minor posture or alignment errors can negatively affect stability.
-One prevalent issue among skiers is knee caving, which occurs when the knees move inward.
-This condition can result from insufficient strength in the gluteus and abductor muscles, leading to a lack of stability during skiing maneuvers.
+Even minor posture or alignment errors can negatively affect stability.
+One prevalent issue among skiers is knee caving — when the knees move inward.
+This often results from insufficient strength in the gluteus and abductor muscles.

-To assess your posture, a landing test can be employed: if your knees collapse inward during this test, it indicates a need for improvement in alignment.
+To assess your posture, use a landing test: if your knees collapse inward, it indicates a need for improvement in alignment and hip-stabilizer strength.

 It's important to maintain a slight bend in the ankles, knees, and hips to promote an athletic and engaged stance.
-Additionally, avoiding an excessively upright posture is crucial, as this can disrupt the connection with the ski boot, consequently impacting overall balance.
+Avoiding an excessively upright posture is crucial, as this disrupts the connection with the ski boot and impacts overall balance.

 A fundamental understanding of proper posture is essential for effective skiing, yet practical exercises are necessary to enhance balance on the slopes.